Other-People-UCSD/Pink-Currents/_posts/2021-06-07-blame-and-balm-interview.md

 kind of place were you in, artistically, which prompted you to write about this part of your life?
 </strong>

-A: I think it would be unfair to say that my piece necessarily stands out because it's not exactly a rose-tinted description.
+<strong>A:</strong> I think it would be unfair to say that my piece necessarily stands out because it's not exactly a
+rose-tinted description.
 Rather, I think family itself has its ups and downs.
 There are beautiful yet ugly things about family and this is simply a poem that reflects on the more "ugly" parts.
 They're not necessarily ugly because these details ... expose a complex truth behind family dynamics.